Eliran-Turgeman/blog_src/source/about/index.md

 date: 2023-07-14 18:48:55
 ---

-Hi!
-I'm Eliran.
+Hey there!
+I'm Eliran, a backend engineer working on security products for the cloud.
+I’ve been building cloud security solutions for the past few years at Palo Alto Networks and now at Microsoft.

-I work as a software engineer for Microsoft.
+On this blog, I share things I’ve learned, projects I’ve built, and my thoughts on backend engineering.

-On this website, I am practicing my writing skills, and sharing stuff I build.
+I also run a [Telegram channel](https://t.me/booksbytes).
+I share tech-book summaries and curated blog posts I read.
+I'm reading some of the most impactful books for software engineers.
+I'm summarizing them into bite-sized pieces to share their key insights.
+If you're interested, check the [announcement here](https://www.16elt.com/2024/08/31/telegram-channel-announcement/) for details.
+Then, [join the channel](https://t.me/booksbytes) to stay updated!

-I created a [learning platform](https://sissues.github.io/) to improve your backend skills through real-world projects.
-It's OSS & free, so [check it out](https://sissues.github.io/)  :)
+Lastly, I created [Skill Issues Killer](https://sissues.github.io/).
+It's an open-source platform.
+It helps you sharpen your backend skills with real-world projects.
+It’s completely free, so if you’re serious about improving, [check it out!](https://github.com/sissues/cli)

 ## Contact Me
 Contact me via [Email](mailto:eliran9692@gmail.com) / [Twitter](https://twitter.com/_eltur) / [LinkedIn](https://www.linkedin.com/in/eliran-turgeman/)